 Concentrations

-Concentrations We expect to eventually build concentrations in the following areas: 1) Media, Science and the Environment (Media and the Environment; Medicine, Public Health and the Environment; and Science and the Media courses) and 2) Hispanic/Latinx/Latin American Media (Media in Latin America and the Caribbean; Latinx & News Media in the United States; Global Latinxs: Diasporic Transnationalism & News Media; Reporting on Global Latinx courses), and 3) Media and Human Rights, Crises and Conflict/Post-Conflict Reconstruction and Development (Media & Human Rights; Media, War and Conflict; Media and Humanitarian Crises, and Media Development courses).
-The coursework allows students to build a professional or academic portfolio to pursue professional work or further academic studies.
+We expect to eventually build

+concentrations in the

+following areas: 1) Media,

+Science and the Environment

+(Media and the Environment;

+Medicine, Public Health and

+the Environment; and Science

+and the Media courses) and 2)

+Hispanic/Latinx/Latin

+American Media (Media in

+Latin America and the

+Caribbean; Latinx & News Media in the United States;

+Global Latinxs: Diasporic

+Transnationalism & News

+Media; Reporting on Global

+Latinx courses), and 3) Media

+and Human Rights, Crises and

+Conflict/Post-Conflict

+Reconstruction and

+Development (Media &

+Human Rights; Media, War

+and Conflict; Media and Humanitarian Crises, and

+Media Development courses).

+The coursework allows

+students to build a

+professional or academic

+portfolio to pursue

+professional work or further

+academic studies.

+.

 Target careers -Journalism -Journalism -Journalism

 -Media Studies -Mass Communication -Mass Communication

 -Media -Entertainment -Global careers

 Government, nonprofits, -Creative industries

 intergovernmental

 organizations, think tanks

 - Global careers

 Total units required to 120 128 128

 complete the degree

-Upper-division units 21 12 15

-required to complete 21 12 15

-the degree

-Foundation courses

-Second language 2 nd Semester Proficiency 2 nd Semester 2 nd Semester
+Upper-division units required to complete the degree 21 12 15 Foundation courses Second language 2 nd Semester Proficiency 2 nd Semester Proficiency 2 nd Semester Proficiency Math One Semester (above MA100) One Semester Pre-major?

-Proficiency Proficiency

-Math One Semester (above One Semester

-MA100)

-Pre-major?
 (Yes/No).
-If No No No

-yes, provide

-requirements.
-Provide

-email(s)/letter(s) of

-support from home

-department head(s)

-for courses not owned

-by your department.

-by your department.

-List any special Minimum GPA 2.5 N/A Prior to entering the

-requirements to journalism program,

-declare or gain the student must

-admission to this submit a writing sample to the

-major (completion of journalism program

-specific coursework, director.
-If the sample

-minimum GPA, does not reflect

-· college-level

-interview, application, proficiency, the student should not

-etc.) enter the program

-until mastery is

-achieved.

-Major requirements Minimum GPA

-Requirement

-Global Media students

-must maintain an overall

-minimum GPA of a 3.00 before leaving for study

-abroad.
-Students may

-request a waiver for

-some universities and

-some programs, which

-must be approved by

-the Department Chair of Media and

-Communication in
+If yes, provide requirements.
+Provide email(s)/letter(s) of support from home department head(s) for courses not owned by your department.
+No No No List any special requirements to declare or gain admission to this major (completion of specific coursework, minimum GPA, interview, application, etc.) Minimum GPA 2.5 N/A Prior to entering the journalism program, the student must submit a writing sample to the journalism program director.
+If the sample does not reflect college-level proficiency, the student should not enter the program until mastery is achieved.
+Major requirements Minimum GPA Requirement Global Media students must maintain an overall minimum GPA of a 3.00 before leaving for study abroad.
+Students may request a waiver for some universities and some programs, which must be approved by the Department Chair of Media and Communication in

-consultation with the
+consultation with the advisor.

-advisor.

 Minimum # of units 30 36 24

 required in the major

 (units counting

 towards major units

 and major GPA)

 Minimum # of upper- 21 12 12

 division units required

 in the major (upper

 division units counting

 towards major GPA)

-4.5 1-

 Minimum # of 30 12 12

 residency units to be

 completed in the

 major

 Required supporting

 coursework (courses

 that do not count

 towards major units

 and major GPA, but

 are required for the

+-

 major).
 Courses listed

 must include prefix,

 number, units, and

 title.
 Include any

 limits/restrictions

 needed (house

 number limit, etc.).

 Provide

 email(s)/letter(s) of

 support from home

 department head(s)

 for courses not owned

 by your department.